nirajdpandey/Friday-codding-challenge/README.md

 ### Report

-The report folder caontains more detailed explanation to the approach and should be seen as `README.md`.
+The `doc` folder caontains more detailed explanation to the approach and should be seen as `README.md`.
 This is the reason not to write much here.